irvanmuda2-ath/irvanmuda2-ath/README.md

 ## Hi there 👋

-Hello good people, I'am Irvan, my hobbies are cooking and swimming...
+Hello good people, I'am Irvan, my hobby cooking and swimming...

 <!--
 **irvanmuda2-ath/irvanmuda2-ath** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.